 The appeal of floating-rate loans usually peaks when interest rates are rising.
 But they may help diversify your portfolio in any environment.

 Floating-rate loans are known by many names, including bank loans, senior loans and leveraged loans.
-They’re typically extended to companies with higher levels of debt relative to their cash flows, and because of this, they carry greater credit risk than investment-grade bonds.
+They’re typically extended to companies with higher levels of debt relative to cash flow, and because of this, they carry greater credit risk than investment-grade bonds.
 But unlike traditional bonds, floating-rate loans don’t make a fixed-interest payment, or coupon, each period.
-Instead, their coupons reset every 30, 60 or 90 days, floating up or down with the changes in prevailing interest rates.
-This floating feature makes loan prices less sensitive to shifts in interest rates, so there tends to be a significant uptick in how much is flowing into the asset class when the Federal Reserve is actively raising rates in response to a growing economy and improved labor market.
-And, as you can guess, this trend tends to reverse when rates aren’t rising.
+Instead, their coupons reset every 30 or 90 days, floating up or down with the changes in prevailing interest rates.
+This floating feature makes loan prices less sensitive to shifts in interest rates, so flows into floating-rate loan funds tend to increase when the Federal Reserve is actively raising rates in response to a growing economy and improved labor market.
+And, as you can guess, this trend tends to reverse when rates are falling.

-Past performance gives this approach credibility.
-When rates are rising, the median annual return for floating-rate loans, as gauged by the Credit Suisse Leveraged Loan Index, has been more than 6% higher than for U.S. Treasuries and the Bloomberg Barclays U.S. Aggregate Bond Index.
+Historically, floating-rate loans have outperformed in rising and flat interest rate environments.
+When rates are rising, the median annual return for floating-rate loans, as gauged by the Credit Suisse Leveraged Loan Index, has exceeded the return on U.S. Treasuries and on the Bloomberg Barclays U.S. Aggregate Bond Index by more than 6 percentage points.
 But what’s possibly overlooked is that floating-rate loans have also delivered attractive absolute and relative performance regardless of the broader interest-rate environment.
 Because yield is such a significant component of total return, floating-rate loans also have outperformed U.S. Treasuries and the Bloomberg Barclays Aggregate Bond Index when rates are flat.
-It’s only when rates fall that we have seen floating-rate loans become a relative “underperformer.”
+It’s only when rates fall that we have seen floating-rate loans underperform.

 Floating-rate loans may add diversification in any interest-rate environment.